JazzMaster/P65Pas/README.md

 ### Directive Programming Language

 Directives have their own programmig language.
-It's a simple and interpreted language (with instructions, variables, operators and conditional structures) what is different from Pascal.
+It's a simple and interpreted language
+(with instructions, variables, operators and conditional structures) -what is different from Pascal.

 Some features of this programming language are:

 *	It's case insensitive, like Pascal is.
 *	Instructions are contained in one single line and are delimited by {$ … }
 *	It's not a typed language.
 Variables can change their type and value in execution and different type variables can be assigned.

 *	Variables don't need to be defined before using.
 *	There are only two types for variables: strings and numbers.